TheMysticle/Smart-TV/README.md

 ---
 <p align="center">
-   <strong>Moonfin for Smart TVs</strong> is an independent fork and is not affiliated with the Jellyfin project.<br>
+   <strong>Moonfin for Smart TVs</strong> is an independent client and is not affiliated with the Jellyfin project.<br>
    <a href="https://github.com/Moonfin-Client">← Back to main Moonfin project</a>
 </p>